What to Look For When Choosing A Trainer For Your Mustang.

 We live in an age of information, the internet, videos and books on horsemanship are easily accessible and there are a large number of "celebrity" clinicians who offer correspondence course support for training.
 All of these sources can be of great help when trying to find training techniques that fit you and your horse.
 If you choose to do your own training with books and videos as your main source of support and information be aware that you will have to invest far more time and dedication to your training efforts and your progress is likely to be slow.
 You will experience many setbacks in your self education journey, it is vital that you view setbacks as an opportunity to advance your learning and continue to search for information to keep you progressing.
 There are no quick fixes or short-cuts to having and maintaining a well-adjusted, respectful, willing, equine partner and using pre-recorded information to train your horse on your own is NOT the easiest way to achieve your horsemanship goals, but it can be immensely rewarding.
 In the long run though, nothing can compare to hands-on instruction and help from an expert who is there to see how you and your horse interact with each other.

-It may not be the same in every area, but here in Northern New Mexico, there is a large population of horse trainers, and horse trainer wannabees.
+It may not be the same in every area, but here in Northern New Mexico, there is a large population of people who claim to be horse trainers.
 How do you find well qualified trainers who can handle the important task of teaching a wild mustang?
 And then, how do you decide who uses methods that you will be able to reinforce when you are on your own with your equine partner?

 Word of mouth is one of the best ways to find a trainer.
 Ask around, other horse people will know who is a reputable trainer in your area.
 Specifically ask for someone who has previous experience with un-gentled horses especially if you are adopting a mustang that has not had any ground work done with it.
 If you see someone who owns a horse that has the kind of manners and training you desire, ask who started the horse, and how the training has been maintained for the owner.
 Sometimes there may be advertisements in local agricultural journals, before going to an advertised trainer it is probably a good idea to find people who have had experience dealing with the trainer personally.